jgraydus/dev-server/README.md

 ### config params

-- serverExeName: name of the server executable as it appears in the cabal file
+- serverExeName: name of the server executable as it appears in the cabal file. default = "server"

 ## client